mateodaza/galeon/README.md

 - Frontend interacts directly with contracts (backend API planned for indexing/SIWE)
 - Secrets excluded from version control

+### Scheduled Payments (Opt-in Custody)

+Fog scheduled payments require **temporary custody** of fog wallet spending keys by the backend.
+This is an opt-in feature with explicit consent: when scheduling a payment, the frontend encrypts the fog wallet's private key with the backend's ECIES public key and stores it server-side.
+The backend executes the payment at the scheduled time and immediately deletes the key material.
+Users who prefer full self-custody can use instant fog payments instead.

 ## Contributing

 1. Follow conventional commits (`feat:`, `fix:`, `chore:`, etc.)